 If you see those messages in sequence, we should check that construction of those strings is consistent.

-#4 Updated by Chippo Elder about 1 year ago
+#4 Updated by Chippo Elder over 1 year ago

 Yes!
 Agreed!
 Consistency first.